slevomat/coding-standard/README.md

 * `$minLinesCountBeforeWithoutComment`: minimum number of lines before property without a doc comment
 * `$maxLinesCountBeforeWithoutComment`: maximum number of lines before property without a doc comment

-#### SlevomatCodingStandard.Classes.RequireSingleLineMethodDeclaration 🔧
+#### SlevomatCodingStandard.Classes.RequireSingleLineMethodSignature 🔧

-Enforces method declaration to be on a single line if it fits on it (or all the time; depends on settings).
+Enforces method signature to be on a single line.

 Sniff provides the following settings:

-* `maxLineLength`: specifies max allowed line length; if declaration would fit on it, it's enforced.
+* `maxLineLength`: specifies max allowed line length.
+If signature would fit on it, it's enforced.
 Use 0 value to enforce for all methods, regardless of length.

 #### SlevomatCodingStandard.Classes.SuperfluousAbstractClassNaming